 I think the events surrounding the Maoist insurgency have more or less faded.
 The BBC has an excellent timeline that outlines the state of the situation:

 The situation could always deterioriate once again, as it did in Sri Lanka a few years ago, but that's often the risk in these places. about 8 years ago

 The Maoist rebellion is strictly restricted to the Tibetan/China border and so does not affect Nepal as such.
 Nepal is pretty peaceful although mild demonstration for the liberation of Tibet occurs now and then but mainly restricted to just sit-down protests, nothing violent.

 As to snakes, do not worry unless you are trekking in the hilly jungles.
 Even then, snakes avoid all human intrusion unless you are so fortunate as to step on one!
 As you will be wearing thick jungle boots for trekking, snake bite is pretty remote.
 Not to worry.

 What you really need to avoid is refusing alms to those poor beggars around monasteries and temples around town.
 These people are really really desperate and destitute.
 A few Nepalese Rupees will feed them forva whole day.
 (50 NPR is only US$1/-) give as many of them as you can afford.
-It really means going hungry or having a full stomach for them about 7 years ago
+It really means going hungry or having a full stomach for them over 7 years ago

 What to avoid?